With Employees

 Health Management

-In 2005, we launched our “work-life balance” initiative, and since becoming the first workplace to be registered with the Gifu Labor Bureau’s “Hatsu Ratsu Workplace Creation Declaration” in 2006,we have been promoting the mental and physical health of our employees in specific and continuous ways.
-With the recent aging of society and declining birthrate and increasing health consciousness, the importance of health management is growing.
-We also place importance on employee health as the foundation for the success of our human resources, as clearly stated in the Pacific Industrial Group Health Declaration, and we are continuously conducting health management.
+In 2005, we launched our “Work-life Balance” initiative, and since becoming the first workplace to be registered with the Gifu Labor Bureau’s “Hatsu Ratsu Workplace Creation Declaration” in 2006, we have been promoting the mental and physical health of our employees in specific and continuous ways.
+Placing importance on the health of our employees as the basis for the performance of our human resources, we reaffirmed this position in September 2021 in the Pacific

 Pacific Industrial Group Health Declaration